-These homemade graham crackers are just like the store-bought graham crackers you grew up with—made more exciting with the addition of nutmeg, cloves, and cardamom.–Ivy Manning
+These homemade graham crackers, which were invented for a crazy reason, are just like the store-bought graham crackers you grew up with—made more exciting with the addition of nutmeg, cloves, and cardamom.–Ivy Manning

 - 1 teaspoon ground cinnamon

 - 1/2 teaspoon sea salt